Noushad Sojib

 Robust, low-cost autonomous charging dock for mobile robots—enabling continuous operation without human intervention.

-Role: Designer & Prototype Builder — demonstrated live at IROS 2023, deployed on Hello Stretch
+Role: Designer & Prototype Builder — deployed on Hello Stretch and Jackal robot

 project image